 - Lakewood is an active place of remembrance where families mourn loved ones—some recently lost.
 For this reason, we ask that you limit your activities while here to visiting, walking, quiet reflection and exploring the beautiful scenery and art.
 Please be mindful and respectful of other families’ graves and private graveside services.

-- Please leave pets and food at home and avoid recreational activities.
+- Please leave pets at home, and avoid recreational activities.

-- You may park anywhere on the cemetery roads (not on the grass).
-Just be sure your vehicle won’t interfere with traffic.
+- You may park anywhere on the cemetery roads, just be sure your vehicle won’t interfere with traffic.